flatironinstitute/finufft/docs/opts.rst

 * ``spread_kerpad=1`` : pad to next multiple of four

-**upsampfac**: This is the internal real factor by which the FFT (fine grid) is chosen larger than the number of requested modes in each dimension, for type 1 and 2 transforms.
-It must be greater than 1.
+**upsampfac**: This is the internal factor, greater than 1, by which the FFT (fine grid) is chosen larger than the number of requested modes in each dimension, for type 1 and 2 transforms.
+For type 3 transforms this factor gets squared, due to type 2 nested in a type-1-style spreading operation, so has even more effect.
 We have built efficient kernels for only two settings that are greater than 1, as follows.
 Otherwise, setting it to zero chooses a good heuristic: